 By Carolyn Meers

-Vera Farmiga and Jeremie Renier
+to enlarge Vera Farmiga and Jeremie Renier

 Niki Caro's new film, The Vintner's Luck is much like a wine in its successes and shortcomings; it looks beautiful as it unfolds, has great visual promise and

 boasts a lovely rich colour but, unfortunately, lacks deeper supporting flavours.
 Though it makes efforts to be more, The Vintner's Luck is ultimately an immature, unrealised product which leaves one with a puzzling, muddled aftertaste.

 Just as the vintner Sobran Jodeau (Jeremie Renier in the film) is challenged to make a consistently good product and top